Approximation and Convergence of Large Atomic Congestion Games: Introduction

 Several other papers have studied the properties of games with random number of players and Poisson games in particular.
-Among them, \citet{Mil:GEB2004} provided a sophisticated analysis of general games with a random number of players. \citet{DeSPim:GEB2009,DeSMerPim:JET2014,MerPim:JET2017} dealt with various properties of equilibria in Poisson games, such as stability and existence of equilibria in undominated strategies.
-Other papers apply Poisson games in different settings, not necessarily related to elections.
-For instance, \citet{LimMat:GEB2009} studied contests with finitely many players, where each player takes part in the game independently with the same probability, while \citet{DuGon:TRB2016} used a Poisson game to model parking congestion and propose a decentralized and coordinated online parking mechanism to reduce congestion.
+Among them, \citet{Mil:GEB2004} provided a sophisticated analysis of general games with population uncertainty. \citet{DeSPim:GEB2009,DeSMerPim:JET2014,MerPim:JET2017} dealt with various properties of equilibria in Poisson games, such as stability and existence of equilibria in undominated strategies.
+Other papers apply Poisson games in different settings, not necessarily related to elections. \citet{LimMat:GEB2009} studied contests with finitely many players, where each player takes part in the game independently with the same probability, whereas \citet{DuGon:TRB2016} used a Poisson game to model parking congestion and proposed a decentralized and coordinated online parking mechanism to reduce congestion.
 Let us finally mention \citet{KorPap:IEEETAC2015} and \citet{BerDes:DGA2017} who studied dynamic games where players arrive at random over time.